gdarko/ColorPicker/README.md

 # ColorPicker

-ColorPicker is simple utility application useful if you want to obtain the color hexcode of anything on your desktop.
+ColorPicker is simple crossplatform application for obtaining the color hexcode of anything on your screen.

 Just open the application, hover on anything and press CTRL+C. The hexcode will be copied in your clipboard.